MarcusWolschon/osmeditor4android/markdown/en/Introduction.md

 #### Selecting / De-selecting

 Touch an object to select and highlight it, a second touch on the same object opens the tag editor on the element.
 Touching the screen in an empty region will de-select.
 If you have selected an object and you need to select something else, simply touch the object in question, there is no need to de-select first.
+A double tap on an object will start [Multiselect mode](Multiselect.md).

 #### Adding a new Node/Point or Way